Podcast: How to Help New Hunters Shoot Their First Deer

 Every year as the rut winds down, I stop thinking about my own deer season (mostly) and start thinking about helping a new hunter — a buddy, a coworker, a cousin — take their first deer.
 Thanks to the generosity of landowners in Missouri, who host up to 20 new deer hunters every December as as part of the National Deer Association’s national Field to Fork program, I’ve gotten to do this since 2019.
 I’ve talked a half-dozen new hunters through shooting their first deer (and in some cases, their second) and spoken with many more about what’s often a life-changing experience for them.

-So for this episode of The Outdoor Life Podcast, I interviewed seven of those new adult hunters.
+So for this episode of The Outdoor Life Podcast, I interviewed seven new adult hunters who went through the FTF program.
+(You can read more from those interviews here.)
 It’s interesting to hear their experiences participating in a world that was, in many ways, totally new to them.
-I also noticed some things we traditional deer hunters do well when it comes to mentoring new folks— and what we could do better.
-While I generally mentor private-land whitetail hunters in the Midwest, you can apply these tips to just about any first hunt.
-Here’s what these new adult hunters said, and what lifelong deer hunters can learn from them.
+I also noticed some things we traditional deer hunters do well when it comes to mentoring — and what we could do better.
+While everyone in this story hunted private-land whitetails in the Midwest, you can apply these tips to just about any first hunt.
+Here’s what new adult hunters had to say, and what lifelong deer hunters can learn from them.

 Talk About Your New Hunter’s Priorities

-The reasons veteran deer hunters chase deer are often quite different from the reasons new adult hunters from non-hunting backgrounds buy a tag.
+The reasons veteran hunters chase deer are often quite different from the reasons brand-new hunters buy a tag.
 I started deer hunting because I’m from a hunting family and I liked hunting; learning to butcher my own deer and cook venison followed.
-The opposite is true for new adult hunters according to research and, well, almost every rookie I’ve ever met or mentored.
-Odds are, your hunter is probably imagining deboning hindquarters and wrapping steaks themselves.
-So instead of assuming you’ll swing by the processor after your hunt, ask your mentee if butchering is an important part of the process for them.
+The opposite is true for new adult hunters from nonhunting families according to research and, well, almost every rookie I’ve ever met or mentored.
+Odds are, your hunter is imagining deboning hindquarters and wrapping steaks themselves.
+So instead of assuming you’ll swing by the processor after your hunt, ask your mentee if butchering is important to them.
 If it is, plan accordingly.

 “To see what it looks like to have an animal go from something that has just recently died to neatly wrapped packages of cuts going into your freezer really reminds you of the importance of what you’re doing when you eat meat in the first place,” says Laura Lancaster, our staff writer who participated in Field to Fork in 2022.
 “I don’t want to say that it was the best part of the whole experience, but it was maybe the most important part to me … It was impactful to see the whole thing through to its end.”

 To understand any other big priorities they may have, just ask: Are they envisioning a solitary experience in the woods?
-Are they looking forward to a big deer camp?
-Are they dreaming of an intensive, all-in crash course in deer hunting or are they cool with a casual hunt?
-Establish everyone’s goals ahead of time so you can plan accordingly, and no one is disappointed.
+A big deer camp?
+A casual hunt?
+An intensive, all-in crash course on scouting and setups?
+Establish everyone’s goals ahead time so no one is disappointed.

 … and Find Out Their Worries